Quality of Education

 Those without KS2 data make up 28% of our cohort which are not represented in our headline Progress 8 scores.
 These students have made outstanding progress at +0.8 in relation to our baseline assessments.
 This is a phenomenal achievement and showcases the impressive work that staff, students and our wider community have all done to ensure every student is fully prepared for their exams.

 All prior attainment groups continue to make strong progress.
 Our Pupil Premium students have made better than average progress at +0.14.
 Once again, our students with English as an additional language have performed exceptionally well and have, on average, a progress score of +0.74.
+The Percentage of students who staying on after KS4 (destinations) increased from 97% in 2019 to 100% in 2020.

 “These outcomes are testament to our incredible body of staff, the supportive families in our community and, above all our exceptionally dedicated and hardworking students.
 It’s an absolute privilege to be leading such a wonderful school that really is changing the life chances of these amazing young people we serve.
 These results are well deserved and I very much look forward to seeing just how far these young people will go, and of course celebrating with you all in September. “